 - There’s a wealth of security options when communicating with Elasticsearch including basic authentication, TLS, PKI, LDAP, AD, and other custom realms.
 To enable Elasticsearch security, consult the X-Pack documentation.

 When running Logstash 5.2 or greater, the Monitoring UI provides deep visibility into your deployment metrics, helping observe performance and alleviate bottlenecks as you scale.
 Monitoring is an X-Pack feature under the Basic License and is therefore free to use.
-To get started, consult the X-Pack Monitoring documentation.
+To get started, see Monitoring Logstash.

 If external monitoring is preferred, there are Monitoring APIs that return point-in-time metrics snapshots.